Analysis scripts for High Performance Computing (HPC) at the University of Iowa. Currently uses Argon.

 cd path

-Please note: we now use renv
+packratPlease note: we now use renv rather

-for package management
+than packrat for package management

 https://uiowa.atlassian.net/wiki/spaces/hpcdocs/pages/76514803/Adding+R+programs+to+a+personal+library (archived at https://perma.cc/3SRR-2JE7)

-to the above directorypackrat
+cd to the above directorypackrat package:

-prompt, initialize the packrat
+library("packrat")R prompt, initialize the packrat

-project on the local repository of R
+project on the local repository of R packages with:

-packrat::init(project = "/Users/itpetersen/Documents/Projects/INSERT_PROJECT_NAME/", options = list(local.repos = "/Users/itpetersen/R/x86_64-pc-linux-gnu-library/4.0"))
+packrat::init(project = "/Users/itpetersen/Documents/Projects/INSERT_PROJECT_NAME/", options = list(local.repos = "/Users/itpetersen/R/x86_64-pc-linux-gnu-library/4.0"))R session in the given project

 directory after running init in order for the changes to take